Alexandra Feodorovna (Alix of Hesse): Imprisonment (1917–1918)

-Execution
+Captivity and murder

 Tuesday 16 July 1918 passed normally for the former imperial family.
 At four o'clock in the afternoon, Nicholas and his daughters took their usual walk in the small garden.
 Early in the evening, Yurovsky sent away the fifteen-year-old kitchen boy, Leonid Sednev, saying that his uncle wished to see him.
 At 7 pm, Yurovsky summoned all the Cheka men into his room and ordered them to collect all the revolvers from the outside guards.
 With twelve heavy military revolvers lying before him on the table he said, "Tonight, we shoot the entire family, everybody."
 Upstairs Nicholas and Alexandra passed the evening playing bezique; at ten thirty they went to bed.

-The former tsar, tsarina and all of their family, including the gravely ill Alexei, along with several family servants, were executed by firing squad and bayonets in the basement of the Ipatiev House, where they had been imprisoned, early in the morning of 17 July 1918, by a detachment of Bolsheviks led by Yakov Yurovsky.
-In the basement room of the Ipatiev House Alexandra complained that there were no chairs for them to sit on, whereupon Nicholas asked for and received three chairs from the guards.
+The former tsar, tsarina and all of their family, including the gravely ill Alexei, along with several family servants, were killed by firing squad and bayonets in the basement of the Ipatiev House, where they had been imprisoned, early in the morning of 17 July 1918, by a detachment of Bolsheviks led by Yakov Yurovsky.
+In the basement room of the Ipatiev House, Alexandra complained that there were no chairs for them to sit on, whereupon Nicholas asked for and received three chairs from the guards.
 Minutes later, at about 2:15 am, a squad of soldiers, each armed with a revolver, entered the room.
-Their leader Yurovsky ordered the entire party to stand; Alexandra complied "with a flash of anger" and Yurovsky then casually pronounced, "Your relatives have tried to save you.
+Their leader Yurovsky ordered the entire party to stand; Alexandra complied "with a flash of anger" and Yurovsky then casually pronounced, "Your relations have tried to save you.
 They have failed and we must now shoot you."
 Nicholas rose from his chair and had time to utter only "What...?" before he was shot several times, not (as is usually said) in the head but in the chest; his skull bears no bullet wounds but his ribs were shattered by at least three fatal bullet wounds.
-Standing about six feet from the gunmen and facing them, Alexandra watched the execution of her husband and two manservants before military commissar Peter Ermakov took aim at her.
+Standing about six feet from the gunmen and facing them, Alexandra watched the killing of her husband and two manservants before military commissar Peter Ermakov took aim at her.
 She instinctively turned away from him and began to make the sign of the cross, but before she could finish the gesture Ermakov killed her with a single gunshot which, as she had partly turned away, entered her head just above the left ear and exited at the same spot above her right ear.
-After all the victims had been shot, Ermakov in a drunken haze stabbed Alexandra's body and that of her husband, shattering both their rib cages and chipping some of Alexandra's vertebrae.
+After all the victims had been killed, Ermakov in a drunken haze stabbed Alexandra's body and that of her husband, shattering both their rib cages and chipping some of Alexandra's vertebrae.